ThisNameNotUsed/cesium-electron-webpack/README.md

 # cesium-electron-webpack
-This is just Cesium injected into the electron-webpack-quickstart package (sort of) using the the Cesium webpack tutorial.
+This is just Cesium injected into the electron-webpack-quickstart package using the the Cesium webpack tutorial (sort of).
 It's nothing fancy but if your new/rusty to Electron or Webpack or Electron-Webpack it might save you a little time.